NerdWalletOSS/dynamorm/docs/usage.rst

 region selection.
 You can provide explicit configuration for `boto3 sessions`_ and `boto3 resources`_ as part of your ``Table`` definition.

-For example, if you develop against a local dynamo service your models make look something like:
+For example, if you develop against a local dynamo service your models may look something like:

 .. code-block:: python